radres333/VHRShips/README.md

-# Hierarchical-Design-for-DLRI-of-Navy-Ships-in-the-Optical-Satellite-Image
+# Deep Learning-Based Hierarchical Design for Detection – Localization – Recognition – Identification of Navy Ships using Optical Satellite Images
-This study focuses on all stages of ship classification in the optical satellite images.
-The proposed “Hierarchical Design (HieD)” approach, which is based on deep learning techniques, performs Detection, Localization, Recognition and Identification (DLRI) of the ships in the optical satellite images.
-HieD is an end-to-end approach which allows the optimization of each stage of the DLRI independently.
-A unique and rich ship dataset (High Resolution Ships, HRShips), which is formed by the Google Earth Pro software, is used in this study.
-While Xception network is used in detection, recognition and identification stages; YOLOv4 is preferred for the localization of the ships.
+This study focuses on all stages of ship classification in optical satellite images.
+We proposed a deep learning-based “Hierarchical Design (HieD)” approach performing Detection, Localization, Recognition, and Identification (DLRI) of the ships in optical satellite images.
+HieD is an end-to-end approach that allows the optimization of each stage of the DLRI independently.
+We generated a unique and rich ship dataset (Very High Resolution Ships, VHRShips) using Google Earth images including diversity of ship types and data acquisition conditions.
+While the Xception network is used in detection, recognition, and identification stages; YOLOv4 is preferred for the localization of the ships.
+We found F1 Scores for DLRI stages are respectively 99.17 / 94.20 / 84.08 / 82.13 percent; end to end F1 Scores are 99.17 / 93.43 / 74.00 / 57.05 for the same order.

 The Steps to be Followed to Run the Code:
 1. Download "matlabCodes" and "YOLOV4" folders